prameya/webdora-d8/README.md

 > [http://localhost/](http://localhost/ "localhost")

 With Drupal 8 up and running on your localdev/web server, you are finally ready to deploy the app.
 Check the `app.yaml` file to see the Google App Engine settings.
-Then run the command below to deploy your app.
+Then use the `gcloud app deploy` command to deploy your app.
 Adding `--verbosity=info` allows you to see the deployment process details.

 ```sh
 gcloud app deploy --verbosity=info